o-minimal GAGA and a conjecture of Griffiths: Applications

-Corollary \ref{coarse} applies to any (separated finite-type) smooth Deligne--Mumford stack that is the moduli stack of smooth polarized varieties $X$ with an infinitesimal Torelli theorem, for example Calabi--Yau varieties.
-By work of Viehweg \cite{Viehweg}, such results are known for varieties $X$ with $K_X$ semi-ample, and so the case of Fano varieties is of particular interest.
+Corollary \ref{coarse} applies to any (separated finite-type) smooth Deligne--Mumford stack that is the moduli stack of smooth polarized varieties $X$ with an infinitesimal Torelli theorem.
+By work of Viehweg \cite{Viehweg}, such results are known for varieties $X$ with a semi-ample canonical bundle, and so the case of Fano varieties is of particular interest.
 For concreteness, we deduce some new results about moduli spaces of complete intersections, on which previous work has been done for hypersurfaces by Mumford \cite{Mumford} and more generally by Benoist \cite{Benoist1,Benoist2}.

 We fix a collection of integers $T= (d_1, \cdots, d_c ;n)$ with $n \geq 1$, $c \geq 1$ and $2 \leq d_1 \leq \cdots \leq d_c$.
 Recall that a complete intersection of type $T$ is a closed subscheme of codimension $c$ in $\mathbb{P}^{n+c}_{\C}$ which is the zero locus of $c$ homogeneous polynomials of degrees $d_1, \cdots, d_c$ respectively.
 Let $H$ be the Zariski-open subset of the Hilbert scheme of $\mathbb{P}^ {n+ c}_{\C}$ that parametrizes the smooth complete intersections of type $T$.
 Let $\mathcal{M}_T$ be the moduli stack of smooth complete intersections polarized by $\mathcal{O}(1)$, i.e. the quotient stack $[PGL^{n+c+1}(\C) \backslash H]$.